1992 Stanley Cup Final: Broadcasting

 In Canada, the series was televised in English on the CBC and in French on SRC.

-In the United States, this was the last Stanley Cup Finals to air nationally on SportsChannel America.
+In the United States, this was the last Stanley Cup Final to air nationally on SportsChannel America.
 ESPN would pick up the national U.S. contract for the next season.

 SportsChannel America's national coverage was blacked out in the Chicago and Pittsburgh areas due to the local rights to Blackhawks and Penguins games in those respective TV markets.
-SportsChannel Chicago aired the games in Chicago.
+SportsChannel Chicago/Hawkvision aired the games in Chicago.
 In Pittsburgh, KBL televised games one and two while KDKA aired games three and four.

 Team rosters

-Years indicated in boldface under the "Finals appearance" column signify that the player won the Stanley Cup in the given year.
+Years indicated in boldface under the "Cup Final appearance" column signify that the player won the Stanley Cup in the given year.